"When Lamphere begins singing, everyone becomes very aware that this is not some non-chalant thing. It's an event!"

 Singer Frank Lamphere in concert 2017

-Frank Lamphere Italian American night at U.S. Cellular Field
+Frank Lamphere sings at Italian American night at U.S. Cellular Field

 No usage or reproduction of any kind is permitted without prior written consent from Rat Pack Jazz.com and this Dean Martin Impersonator and Dean Martin Tribute for Corporate Entertainment, Casinos, and Special Events, serving Chicago, Palm Springs, New York, San Francisco, Las Vegas, Atlantic City, Los Angeles, St Louis, Phoenix, Cincinnati, Indianapolis, Minneapolis, Des Moines, Milwaukee and cities Nationwide.
 All content and images on this website are copyrighted.
 All Rights Reserved.